pokepark/PokemonRaidBot/README.md

  - Any previously undefined config value needs a sane default value in `config/defaults-config.json`.
 Anyone updating will get that default!
  - If the new config item is something people will likely want to override, add it to `config/config.json.example`.
  - You can access the new config item in code with `$config->CONFIG_ITEM_NAME` but if inside a function, remember to specify `global $config;`
+ - Don't break backwards compatibility if you can.

 ## Git Hooks